 For me I think that “Mole” is the most iconic, special & delicious Mexican dish.
 It is always prepared for celebrations and it takes time and a lot of effort to prepare, but when it’s done, it always puts a smile to everyone that eats it.

-So all my life I grew up thinking that making mole was a very difficult task and it would take hours to prepare and it would have lots of ingredients.
-It wasn’t until quite recently that my friend Renata whom I met through Instagram, that also happen to be a food blogger as well, show on her Stories her own recipe or mole.
+So all my life I grew up thinking that making mole was a very difficult task that would take hours to prepare because of infinite ingredients.
+It wasn’t until quite recently that my friend Renata whom I met through Instagram, that also happen to be a food blogger as well, show on her Stories her own Mole recipe.

-A mole that it was simple to prepare and did not have an extensive list of ingredients and at the end she invited us, her followers, to make our own recipe of mole, so I did!
-And this is the result.
+A mole that it was simple to prepare and did not have an extensive list of ingredients and at the end she invited us, her followers, to make our own recipe, so I did!
+And this is my Mole recipe.

 So since then, I have made this mole recipe a few times and my family loves it.
 I feel very proud to say that now I owe a family mole recipe that hopefully my children will continue cooking and their children.
 Because I think mole is love and in each Mexican family should be at least one recipe.